> Academic Programs > Dental Hygiene Programs > Admissions

 - Intensive Writing (optional non-credit or 2 credit course)

-This exam may be waived, by review, for students entering the program intending to transfer two-courses, with grade “B” or better, of College-level English Composition.
+This exam may be waived, by review, for students entering the program intending to transfer two courses, with grade “B” or better, of College-level English Composition.

-Transfer of Writing Courses
+Transfer of Specific Courses

 - Official transcript(s) must be submitted.